-Travel and hotel accommodations are the responsibility of participating scholars and are estimated to be less than $2,000 over the course of the year.
+All classes are held in Austin, with the potential exception of the final meeting and graduation, which is held in conjunction with TexMed and therefore changes location annually.
+Travel and hotel accommodations are the responsibility of participating scholars and are estimated to be approximately $2,000 over the course of the year.
 TMA will secure convenient and reasonably priced hotel room blocks for each class session.
 Program materials, breakfast, and lunch will be provided.

 Limited funding is available to support scholar travel expenses, with priority given to requestors traveling from rural areas or demonstrating exceptional financial need.
 Requests for funding should be indicated in the online application.